Compromise of 1850: Implications

 Passage of the Compromise of 1850, as it came to be known, caused celebration in Washington and elsewhere, with crowds shouting, "The Union is saved!"
 Fillmore himself described the Compromise of 1850 as a "final settlement" of sectional issues, though the future of slavery in New Mexico and Utah remained unclear.
 The admission of new states, or the organization of territories in the remaining unorganized portion of the Louisiana Purchase, could also potentially reopen the polarizing debate over slavery.

-Not all accepted the Compromise of 1850; a South Carolina newspaper wrote, "the Rubicon is passed ... and the Southern States are now vassals in this Confederacy."
+Not all accepted the Compromise of 1850.
+Longing for the former national influence of the South, a South Carolina newspaper wrote, "the Rubicon is passed ... and the Southern States are now vassals in this Confederacy."
+(This was not referring to the then-future Confederate States of America; many still considered the United States a confederacy at the time.)
 Many Northerners, meanwhile, were displeased by the Fugitive Slave Act.
 The debate over slavery in the territories would be re-opened in 1854 through the Kansas–Nebraska Act.
+It continued throughout the late 1850s, which culminated in one of the more well-known debates over slavery, the Lincoln-Douglas debates.

 In hindsight, the Compromise merely postponed the American Civil War for a decade, contrary to the expectations of many at the time, who felt the issue of slavery had finally been settled.
 During that decade, the Whig Party completely broke down, to be replaced with the new Republican Party dominant in the North, while Democrats reigned in the South.

-Others argue that the Compromise only made more obvious the pre-existing sectional divisions, and laid the groundwork for future conflict.
+Others argue that the Compromise only made the pre-existing sectional divisions more obvious, and laid the groundwork for future conflict.
 They view the Fugitive Slave Law as helping to polarize the US, as shown in the enormous reaction to Harriet Beecher Stowe's novel Uncle Tom's Cabin.
 The passage of the Fugitive Slave Law aroused feelings of bitterness in the North.
-Furthermore, the Compromise of 1850 led to a breakdown in the spirit of compromise in the Antebellum period.
-The Compromise exemplifies that spirit, but the deaths of influential senators who worked on the compromise, primarily Henry Clay and Daniel Webster, contributed to the feeling of increasing disparity between the North and South.
+Furthermore, the consequences of the Compromise of 1850 led to a breakdown in the spirit of compromise in the Antebellum period.
+The deaths of influential senators who worked on the compromise, primarily Henry Clay and Daniel Webster, also contributed to the feeling of increasing disparity between the North and South.

 The delay of hostilities for ten years allowed the Northern states to continue to industrialize.
 The Southern states, largely based on slave labor and cash crop production, lacked the ability to industrialize heavily.

 According to historian Mark Stegmaier, "The Fugitive Slave Act, the abolition of the slave trade in the District of Columbia, the admission of California as a free state, and even the application of the formula of popular sovereignty to the territories were all less important than the least remembered component of the Compromise of 1850—the statute by which Texas relinquished its claims to much of New Mexico in return for federal assumption of the debts."